hexatomic/hexatomic/docs/dev/src/development/setup.md

 You need to have a copy of the **Java Development Kit (JDK), Version 1.8** (sometimes referred to as *Java 8*) installed on your computer.
 It shouldn't make any difference whether you use the open *OpenJDK* implementation of Java, or an *Oracle JDK*.
-We suggest that you use **OpenJDK** in its latest build, `1.8u222`.
-To find out how to install OpenJDK on your system, please see the [OpenJDK website](https://openjdk.java.net/).
+We suggest that you use **OpenJDK** in its latest build (which is `1.8u222` at the time of writing).
+OpenJDK is included in most Linux distributions as package.
+For stand-alone packages, you use the installers distributed by the [AdoptJDK project](https://adoptopenjdk.net).
+AdoptJDK packages are are available for Windows, MacOS and Linux.

 You can check which version of Java you have installed by typing the following command into the terminal of your computer: